 Frequent Trains from Venice to Rome Fiumicino Airport

 With Italo trains, you can get from Venezia Santa Lucia station to either Roma Termini or Roma Tiburtina, and from there on to Fiumicino via a Regionale, AV, or Leonardo Express train.
-The Venice-to-Rome trip on Italo takes between 3 hours 20 minutes and 3 hours 45 minutes, depending on the time of day and the Rome station to which you’re headed.
+The Venice-to-Rome trip on Italo takes between 3 hours and 20 minutes and 3 hours and 45 minutes, depending on the time of day and the Rome station to which you’re headed.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Venice to Rome Fiumicino Airport

 There is one direct train from Venice to Fiumicino Airport each day at 9:25am, and it takes just under 4.5 hours.
 This isn’t the fastest train, but if you’re keen on avoiding changing trains, then this is the one to look for.
 Otherwise, there are lots of options for routes with only one connection along the way.

 Amenities on Trains from Venice to Rome Fiumicino Airport

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 Frecciargento are the next level of AV trains, and they’re very similar to the Frecciarossa fleet.
 The Frecciargento trains are slightly slower, although they’re still high-speed trains.
 Passengers in 1st class cars get a free drink and newspaper, and there are also 2nd class cars.
 A cafe car is available to all passengers.
 All cars are air conditioned and there are outlets at each seat.